gamemanual0/gm0/source/index.rst

 =============
 Introduction
 ============
 Hello!
-Welcome, and thank you for taking the time to read Game Manual 0 (GM0), the premier resource for new and upcoming FIRST Tech Challenge teams!
+Welcome, and thank you for taking the time to read |gm0|, the premier resource for new and upcoming FIRST Tech Challenge teams!
 If you are a rookie or a new team, we would especially like to welcome you to the FTC community.